 [110.
 Deleted by No. 25 of 1985 s.
 149.]

-111. Saving of civil remedy
+111. Civil remedies not affected by prosecution

 The institution of any proceedings or the conviction of any person for any offence against this Act shall not affect any remedy which the Crown or the Corporation or any person aggrieved may be entitled to in any civil proceedings.

 [Section 111 amended by No. 25 of 1985 s.
 148; No. 73 of 1995 s.
 64; No. 38 of 2007 s.
 16.]

-112. Obstructing Minister or the Corporation or officers in performance of duty
+112. Obstructing Minister or Corporation or officers, offence

 Every person who obstructs the Minister or the Corporation, any officer of the Department or the Corporation or any person authorised by the Minister or the Corporation in the performance of any act or thing which the Minister or the Corporation, that officer or that person is authorised or required to do in the execution of this Act or any regulation or by-law made for the purposes of this Act shall be guilty of an offence.